-- 26.1 The first day of school for students shall be the fourth Thursday of August.
-The calendar for the 17-18 school year has been negotiated and agreed to.
-See attached. - 26.2 The last day of school for students shall be one of the first three (3) Thursdays in June. - 26.3 When the annual teacher contract year includes five (5) teacher work days, in addition to student contact days, three (3) of the five (5) teacher work days shall be the three (3) days immediately prior to the first day of school for students. - 26.4 When the annual teacher contract year included five (5) teacher work days in addition to student contact days, one (1) of the five (5) teacher work days shall be immediately following the last day of school for students.
+- 23.1 The first day of school for students shall be the fourth Thursday of August. - The last day of school for students shall be one of the first three (3) Thursdays in June. - When the annual teacher contract year includes five (5) teacher work days, in addition to student contact days, three (3) of the five (5) teacher work days shall be the three (3) days immediately prior to the first day of school for students. - When the annual teacher contract year included five (5) teacher work days in addition to student contact days, one (1) of the five (5) teacher work days shall be immediately following the last day of school for students.